marcojakob/code.makery.ch/collections/library/hello-dart-en-part1.md

 #### <i class="fa fa-rocket mg-t"></i> TASK 1.01: First Steps

-Change the `start()` function so that the player first makes a step, then places a star and finally takes another step.
+Change the `start()` function so that the player first makes a step, then places a star, and finally takes another step.

 In the [introduction](/library/hello-dart/) you will find all commands a player can execute.